Biographical Directory of the United States Congress: History

 The 1920s survey yielded more detailed and consistent biographies than those in the nineteenth-century editions or in the earlier volumes compiled by congressional staff, but its frequent reliance on family legends and personal recollections introduced dubious information.
 Although Congress authorized updates that were published in 1949–50, 1961, and 1971, the entries from the 1928 edition remained virtually intact in the three subsequent editions.
 The creation of the Senate Historical Office in 1975 and the Office for the Bicentennial in the United States House of Representatives in 1983 provided the first opportunity for professional historians to revise and update the Biographical Directory.
 Earlier editions of the Biographical Directory and their nineteenth century predecessors offered little information on congressional careers other than terms of service.
 The bicentennial edition (1989) provided a more complete record of the individual members' years in office.
 A 1996 edition was published by Congressional Quarterly, but did not achieve wide circulation because of its much higher price.
 Congress issued an updated print edition in 2005.

 The development and growing use of the Internet in the 1990s led to the creation of websites for the House of Representatives and the Senate.
 Ray Strong, House Historian and Assistant to the Clerk of the House, advocated publication of the entries from the Biographical Directory on the Internet.
 Through the efforts of Joe Carmel, Cindy S. Leach, and Gary Hahn of Legislative Computer Systems under the Clerk of the House, and Cheri Allen of the Office of the Secretary of the Senate, the entries of the Biographical Directory became available online during the week of November 9, 1998, at under the auspices of the House Legislative Resource Center and the Historian of the Senate.
 Internet technology offered the capability to update the Biographical Directory on a daily basis.
 Besides the biographies, the online database includes extensive bibliographies and a guide to all available research collections for Senate and House entries.
 The project was the first SGML/XML project for the House and Senate and paved the way for the drafting of legislation in XML in both chambers.

-The publicly available online directory has benefited from updated information provided to the House Office of History and Preservation and the Senate Historical Office from scholars, librarians, genealogists, and family members.
+The publicly available online directory has benefited from updated information provided to the House Office of the Historian and the Senate Historical Office from scholars, librarians, genealogists, and family members.
 Senate entries are accompanied by an image of the Senator, when available.
 Online House entries include images for Members and Speakers with official oil portraits and members since the 109th United States Congress (2005).
-The records are maintained by staff in the House Office of History and Preservation and the Senate Office of the Historian.
+The records are maintained by staff in the House Office of the Historian and the Senate Office of the Historian.